How to Use Trello to Keep your Freelance Business Organized

 2. Customize your card text with Trello Markdowns

-Block texts are not only unattractive to read but also difficult to gather points from.
+Block texts are unattractive to read and difficult to gather points from.
 Trello applies a formatting system on cards called Markdowns.
 It helps split texts using headers, bullets, page breaks, and bold letters.
-For a full list of these shortcuts go to their Help Page.
+For a full list of these shortcuts, go to their Help Page.

 3. Add images and stickers to cards